pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2012.md

     def postParse( self, instring, loc, tokenlist ): return [tokenlist]

 How could this be modified to create a Group that retains the attributes of its subexpressions?
-The only place that I can see attribute-coping code is in the <u>iadd</u> method of ParseResults, but this again assumes that I want to retain the same token list.
+The only place that I can see attribute-coping code is in the __iadd__ method of ParseResults, but this again assumes that I want to retain the same token list.
 I don't.
 I want to make a new ParseResults object from an existing one, and wind up with a DIFFERENT token list but the SAME attributes as the original.

 #### 2012-07-03 14:11:53 - ptmcg
 Not sure if these qualify as solutions to your problem, but might give you some ideas on how to workaround current limitations.